brkarcher/brkarcher.github.io/shadow.md

 Sister Tethys, an apostle of the fourth degree, entered.
 Tethys was neither the seniormost Duranlachian apostle, nor the highest in academic attainment, nor the most beloved.
 But she was sufficiently senior, sufficiently credentialed, and sufficiently respected, and on top of it all, she possessed considerable personal charisma and unmatched political talent.

-She was the voice that the Chancellor needed.
+She was the voice that the chancellor needed.

 "Beca!
 It looks splendid."